hollisakins/brisket/docs/index.rst

 BRISKET
 ========

-**Bagpipes, Repurposed for Ism, Stellar, and blacK holE fitting in Texas**
+BRISKET (loosely, **Baeysian Retrieval and Inference for Stellar and blacK holeE fitting in Texas**) is a full-featured SED fitting code for fitting galaxy and AGN SEDs.

 .. note::

     This project is in very early stages of development.

-``brisket`` is a galaxy/quasar SED fitting code based on ``bagpipes`` by Adam Carnall.
-``brisket`` adopts the base code of ``bagpipes`` but expands it to provide additional modeling options, easier customizability/modularity, and more flexibility.
-Specifically:

 * new nested parameter structure to allow multi-component models, each component with its own specification of dust/nebular parameters